kenos1/save-suroi-together/README.md

 With the ambiguous rules set in place for the community, there are clear double standards between the moderators of the guild and its regular members.
 Some moderators are extremely toxic to the members of the community.

+There are also other places where moderators abuse their powers, such as:
+- Giving themselves contributor roles that they do not deserve.
+- Using channels such as `#leeks` inappropriately.
+- Changing role permissions without consulting anyone else

+While it is fine messing around with your permissions for fun as an interaction with the community, there is an extent where it is actually harmful.
+But sadly some moderators of the Suroi.io community don't understand that extent.

 ## Closing Thoughts

 - We know this will be censored by the moderation team by configuring Discord Automod.